Tap30/ripple/guides/PERFORMANCE_TUNING.md

 #### Validation

-The SDK validates that `maxBufferSize >= maxBatchSize` to ensure proper operation.
+The SDK validates that `maxBufferSize >= batchOptions.size` to ensure proper operation.

 ---